In our new money system, money creation is a three-step process:

 Weighting the average opinions of experts and the average opinion of the broad population can be established with experimentation.
 Our new steady money agency decides how much new money we need and makes its recommendation to Congress.

-This agency can be called the Steady Money Agency (or… commission, office, authority, bureau, or service…It is the who, what, how, and why of it that are important.)
+This agency can be called the Steady Money Agency (or… convention, office, authority, bureau, or service…It is the who,what, how, and why of it that are important.)
 That is, it must be wholly public.
 Its purpose is to determine whether the existing money supply is appropriate for the needs of the economy in the coming year and, if not, how much new money Congress should create or (less likely in the near future) how much existing money Congress should extinguish.
 It’s decision-making must be widely-informed by experts and the general public.
 And its mandate is to keep the value, or purchasing power, of money steady over time through the generations.
 Be aware that the name Monetary Authority has a very specific meaning for some people, so ask what people mean when they use the term.

 Congress approves the recommendation